wmde/Time/README.md

 * `IsoTimestampParser` auto-detects the calendar model and does not default to Gregorian any more
 * Leap second range changed from[0..62] to [0..61]
+* Colons in time are now optional, per ISO

 ### 0.7.1 (alpha)